AIO1/PrimeNGTableReusableComponent/README.md

 > - **Boolean**: For bool type values.
 > - **Date**: For datetime data types.
 This data type can have some additional customization which is explained in later chaptets.

+> [!IMPORTANT]
+> The order in which you include your columns in the DTO is important, since they will be place in order from left to right in the table the first time the table loads.
+This order could be overriden by frozen columns (explained in further sections of this guide).

 > [!NOTE]
 > Including the property "RowID" is optional.
 It is only needed if you are going to perform actions with your rows or if you are going to use the row selection feature.